Destination Wedding Budget – Let’s talk MONEY!!

 Travel agents work on commission though, so it can be frustrating to have couples reach out to several different travel agents just for the sake of trying to get the best price.
 We all get the same price.

 Step 1.1: The Wedding Planner You Hire

 Depending on where you’re getting married and how complex you want the wedding plans to be, you may choose to hire a local wedding planner on top of the on-site coordinator included in your wedding package.
 I offer different packages, depending on the level of service you are looking for.
 It is not even really the “level of service” either, because I am going to give you my best no matter what.
 Most of the time people choose my free package because they’ve decided that they want to take on the responsibility and control of dealing directly with the on-site wedding coordinator.
-Or, they have hired a local wedding planner because they want to keep the travel plans and wedding plans separately – no hard feelings here 🙂 I work well with local wedding planners 🙂
+Or, they have hired a local wedding planner because they want to keep the travel plans and wedding plans separately – no hard feelings here 🙂 I work well with other wedding planners 🙂

 I don’t want you to be scared to do this either, because the on-site wedding coordinators are good, especially if we’re booking at one of the resorts that I’ve recommended.
 They also do this all day every day, so they are well-versed in what you want and they want to make you happy.
 They are highly motivated, and they’re good at what they do.
 That’s why they have this job.
 Trust me, nobody in the wedding business is doing it for any reason other than the fact that they love it.